rvianello/chemicalite/docs/index.rst

 ChemicaLite
 ===========

-ChemicaLite is a chemical database cartridge for SQLite.
+ChemicaLite is an SQLite extension for chemoninformatics applications.

 Contents: